 Teaching Commons > Teaching Guides > Technology > More Technology Tools > Blogs

 As with any reflective learning tool, there is no hard and fast way to assess work.
 However, there are two main approaches to blog assessment: you can assess individual entries or blog assignments or blogging activity as a whole using a rubric.
 You can also incorporate your assignment prompt and grading rationale into your blog.

-However, Smith argues that the following four steps should be taken to mitigate any potential privacy concerns:
+The following four steps can be taken to mitigate any potential privacy concerns: